(631) 632-7403 · newsliteracy@stonybrook.edu

 Mr. Hornik with a participant in a workshop at the University of Hong Kong

-As he explained his concept to Journalism School Dean Howard Schneider in early 2012, many countries such as China were moving from news media that were completely controlled by the authorities to more open information environments.
-Whereas in the past most people knew that the state-controlled media tended to completely one-sided coverage, social media and other pressures had begun to make them more balanced and fact-based.
+As the donor explained to Dean Howard Schneider in early 2012, many authoritarIan countries at the time, such as China, were moving from news media that were completely controlled by the authorities to more open information environments due to the explosion of social media platforms and other pressures, creating new challenges for citizens trying to find reliable information, challenges that News Literacy was uniquely equipped to address.

 University of Hong Kong, Journalism and Media Studies Centre